beef331/fungus/README.md

   Vector2: tuple[x, y: float32]
 ```

-Is valid code, there exists `toInternal` converts to implicitly convert, but some operations will require explicit invokation.
+Is valid code, there exists `toInternal` converts to implicitly convert, but some operations will require explicit invocation.
 For example:
 ```nim
 proc doThing(f: float) = discard